-It is my pleasure to invite you to Graphic Packaging Holding Company's 2021 Annual Meeting of Stockholders, to be held at our offices located at 1500 Riveredge Parkway, Suite 100, Atlanta, Georgia 30328, on Wednesday, May 26, 2021, at 10:00 a.m. local time.
+It is my pleasure to invite you to Graphic Packaging Holding Company's 2022 Annual Meeting of Stockholders, to be held at our offices located at 1500 Riveredge Parkway, Suite 100, Atlanta, Georgia 30328, on Tuesday, May 24, 2022, at 10:00 a.m. local time.

 The formal Notice of Annual Meeting and Proxy Statement are enclosed with this letter.
 The Proxy Statement describes the matters to be acted upon at the Annual Meeting.
 It also describes how our Board of Directors operates and provides compensation and other information about the management and Board of Directors of Graphic Packaging Holding Company.
-In addition, this year we are providing information regarding Graphic Packaging's successful response to the Covid-19 pandemic, as well as more detailed information regarding our Vision 2025 goals for sustainability and growth.
+In addition, we are providing information regarding our Vision 2025 goals for sustainability and growth.